openSUSE/news-o-o/_posts/2010-07-31-opensuse-weekly-news-issue-134-is-out.markdown

 ####  [Andrew Wafaa: News from the Goblin](http://www.wafaa.eu/entry/news-from-the-goblin-1-34.html)

 "I thought I should let anyone that cares know what the latest status of my work is.
 What work?
 Getting MeeGo on openSUSE, of course!
-I'm calling it Smeegol â€“ SUSE MeeGo Linux, and this just happens to be the Teal Goblin â€“ Teal is the code name for 11.3 ;-)  Well I'm not quite there yet (unfortunately) :-( I have one major issue which is the Network Panel not displaying properly, and as such is difficult to use.
+I'm calling it Smeegol – SUSE MeeGo Linux, and this just happens to be the Teal Goblin – Teal is the code name for 11.3 ;-)  Well I'm not quite there yet (unfortunately) :-( I have one major issue which is the Network Panel not displaying properly, and as such is difficult to use.
 I also have a smaller issue with the web panel, but that is more of an annoyance rather than a blocker."

 ####  [Mike McCallister: openSUSE Strategy Discussion Takes Shape](http://metaverse.wordpress.com/2010/07/27/opensuse-strategy-discussion-takes-shape/)

 "A few weeks ago, I noted that the openSUSE Community Project was working on a new strategy.
-The purpose of the discussion is essentially to answer the question â€œWhy openSUSE?â€  I have to admit that, while I have a knee-jerk positive response to any democratic process that ends in a vote on something important, I wasnâ€™t completely certain what the point of this exercise was.
-Today Iâ€™ve got a clue: (...)"
+The purpose of the discussion is essentially to answer the question “Why openSUSE?”
+I have to admit that, while I have a knee-jerk positive response to any democratic process that ends in a vote on something important, I wasn’t completely certain what the point of this exercise was.
+Today I’ve got a clue: (...)"

 ####  [R. Tyler Ballance: New Community Manager Jos Poortvliet joins openSUSE](http://feedproxy.google.com/%7Er/omgsuse/%7E3/vMKnqqPU1Mo/new-community-manager-jos-poortvliet-joins-opensuse)